 Stakeholder Management.
 Recent work by the Association for Project Management (APM) has caused me to think more about stakeholder engagement.
 For many years this was one of the topics that I referred to, but deliberately didn’t ‘teach’.
 This allowed (or forced) my third-year undergraduate students to research it by themselves.

-I frequently got the usual Power/Interest matrices (see below), but then the “Management of the Stakeholders” always seem to fall short.
+I frequently got the usual Power/Interest matrices (see below).
+But then the “Management of the Stakeholders” always seemed to fall short.

 However, let’s start with the basics and look at why stakeholder engagement is important.

 The organisations or people who have an interest or role in the project, programme, or portfolio, or are impacted by it.

 I often have trouble with non-English speaking students mistaking ‘Shareholder’ with ‘Stakeholder’.
 Identifying stakeholders is vital.
 I believe that a key failure of the whole stakeholder management process stems from not identifying a full suite of people and organisations that are affected by, or interested in the project.

 The APM definition is:

 The systematic identification, analysis, planning and implementation of actions designed to engage with stakeholders.

 So therefore, following identification, we need to analyse, plan, and then implement actions to keep these stakeholders engaged.

 The following steps are a suggestion as an approach to Stakeholder Management.
 Taken together they form a list of tools or a strategy to implement stakeholder management: